 *sighs* Son of a bitch.
 Let me get myself together first.

 Okay, before we get to 2015 itself, I want to talk about the last five years first and get my overall thoughts out first.
 2010 was shit.
 The club boom was still going strong, infesting the airwaves and rap was still in its low point from the mid-late 2000s that I would’ve called 2010 a pretty bad year for the genre if it weren’t for Kanye.
 2011 was much better thanks to the club boom fading, rappers start putting effort into their music in spite of Young Money’s peak popularity, and Adele’s second album coming in and nuking the competition.
 2012 continued the trend of things getting better with the indie scene making their presence known in spite of 2 Chainz, more Young Money, and the return of teen pop.
 2013 is where things started going downhill with sleep-inducing ballads, viral sensations, bro-country, Mike Will Made-It, and Miley Cyrus, though the retro-trend made things easier.
 2014 is so bad, it rivals 2010 in dumpster music with more viral sensations, bro-country, and DJ Mustard.
 Plus, the year was mostly uneventful in terms of music outside of Taylor Swift.
 Now that I got that out the way, let’s talk 2015.
-I have to say; things are actually getting better to the point where I can safely say that this year is better than 2014, 2013, and 2010, but I don’t know if I could say it’s better than 2012 and 2011.
+I have to say; things are actually getting better to the point where I can safely say that this year is better than 2014, 2013, and 2010, but I don’t know if I could say it’s better than 2012.
 I’ll talk about the good parts of 2015 in the Best Songs List coming up, so let’s now focus on the bad.
 The viral sensations has gotten out of hand to the point where one music reviewer actually coined a new term.
 The hip-hop hits of 2015 have been mostly mediocre, which is a shame considering the best album this year came from a hip-hop artist.
 There’s only three hip-hop hit singles this year that I feel comfortable calling good.
 This was also the year of comebacks, some of them were good (Adele, Dr. Dre), others were bad (Justin Bieber).
 Country music?
 Well, when your big hits come from names like Sam Hunt and Thomas Rhett, you’re kinda slipping.
 Okay, I wasted enough time with this preamble.
 Time to get into this list proper.

 For number 10, let’s start things off with the quote-on-quote “controversial” choice.
 Why I say that?
 Because this will most likely be the choice a bunch of people will disagree with, but I will stand beside it (and the Target Practice that I did on it) because this artist does not deserve the success and acclaim he got.